Content Moderation: Types, Tools & Best Practices

-By moderating content and enforcing appropriate consequences on users that post text, images, and video that violates community guidelines, you can keep your users safe, increase trust, and protect your brand's reputation.
+By moderating content and enforcing appropriate consequences for users who post text, images, and video that violate community guidelines, you can keep your users safe, increase trust, and protect your brand's reputation.

 Defining Sensitive Content